yaelmag/FlightSimulatorInterpreter/README.md

 # project1 - Flight Simulator

-create interpreter for special commands and send instructions to the flight simulator.
+Create interpreter (CLI) and send the commands to the flight simulator using TCP/IPv4 socket.